Reciprocal microswimming in fluctuating and confined environments: Model microswimmers in a noisy and confined domain

-To determine the equations of motion Eqs.(\ref{eq:EOM}) and (\ref{eq:EOM2}), we proceed to specify Green's function in a bounded domain in addition to the deformation $\{l(t)\}$, focusing on the three different situations: a swimmer inside a spherical container of radius $R$, in the presence of an infinite flat wall, and in the presence of an external spherical obstacle of radius $R$.
-We assume that the flat wall and the sphere center are situated at $x=0$.
+We then proceed to derive expressions for the $M(X,l)$ in Eq. \eqref{eq:EOM2} for a two-sphere swimmer in three geometries (FIG.\ref{fig:swimmer}): $M_{\rm int}$ for a swimmer inside a spherical container of radius $R$, $M_{\rm flat}$ for the presence of an infinite flat wall, and $M_{\rm ext}$ for the presence of an external spherical obstacle with a radius $R$.

-The form of the boundary-induced Green function, $G^W(X, X)$, is explicitly solved by the method of images and obtained as the superpositions of a Stokeslet and its multipoles located in the region outside the fluid domain \cite{maul1994image, kim2013microhydrodynamics}.
+The form of the boundary-induced Green's function $G^{W\rm }(X, X)$ is explicitly solved using the method of images and obtained as the superpositions of a Stokeslet and its multipoles located in the region outside the fluid domain \cite{maul1994image, kim2013microhydrodynamics}.
 The expression is, therefore, written as

-with the strength and position of the mirror image represented by $\alpha$ and $X_{IM}$, respectively, both of which are functions of the position $X(>0)$.
-Next, we approximate $G^W(X, X)$ in the asymptotic regime of $a \ll X \ll L_W < R$ to derive the leading order contribution of Green's function from the full expression.
+with the strength and position of the mirror image represented by $\alpha$ and $X_{\rm IM}$, respectively, both of which are functions of the position $X(>0)$.
+Next, we derive the leading-order contribution of Green's function $G^{\rm W}(X, X)$ by assuming that the swimmer is far enough away from the external boundaries.

-When a flat wall is located at $x=0$, by evaluating the weights of the mirror singularities to impose the no-slip condition at the wall boundary, we obtain $\alpha=-1$ and $X_{IM}=-X$.
-Thus, we have the leading order contribution:
+When a flat wall is located at $x=0$ [FIG. \ref{fig:swimmer}(b)], by evaluating the weights of the mirror singularities to impose the no-slip condition at the wall boundary, we obtain $\alpha=-1$ and $X_{\rm IM}=-X$.
+Thus, we have the leading-order contribution